WHY ANTI-TERMITE TREATMENT NECESSARY FOR BUILDINGS

 Q 1: Is it for saving the Door & Window Frames only?

 Q 2: Is it for saving the Furniture and Fixtures?Ans.
 2: Furniture and Fixtures will be the secondary target of the Pests.
 The Primary target will be the contents.
-It has been reported that, after returning from a small vacation of seven days somebody found costly clothes in the wardrobe have been eaten up.
+It has been reported that, after returning from a small vacation of seven days somebody found costly clothes in the wardrobe have been partially eaten up leaving them of no use.
 Materials containing Cellulose is their good food.
 Similarly they can destroy your valuable collection of books.
 Dry wood termites will destroy the furniture.

 Q 3: In which areas Termites are very active?

 Ans.: As the termites can not survive in a dry weather, so they are most active in the soils containing moisture like Morum Soil.
 That's why from Panagarh to Barakar in West Bengal, India is marked as a Termite Zone.

 Q 4: Why Termite attack is not visible within 5 - 10 years of the construction of the Building?

 Ans.
 4: The Termites living below/ around the soil of building can survive 5 to 10 years consuming the left out cellulosic materials i.e. pieces of wood of shuttering planks, clothes etc. during construction.
 Naturally they emerge out in search of food after 5 to 10 years and become visible.

 Q 5: Which one is more effective Pre-Construction or Post-Construction?